Ten Ways to Repress a JournalistMay 3, 2013

-In Yemen, Abdul Karim al-Khaiwani has been under threat since early 2013 after he wrote articles about secret detention centres and torture by the First Armoured Division.
+In Yemen, Abdul Karim al-Khaiwani has been under threat since early 2013 after he wrote articles about secret detention centers and torture by the First Armored Division.
 Weapons were twice fired outside his home and he received anonymous phone calls asking him if he could hear the shooting.

 In countries including Cuba and China, activists and journalists find it particularly difficult to report on human rights issues because their communications can be monitored by state officials.

 In China many people were sentenced to long prison terms in 2012 for posting blogs or sending information that was deemed sensitive.